swiggy-2022-bootcamp/batch-2/naren/MySqlProject/README.md

 8) Make the requests on POSTMAN.
 Please refer to the TestCases.txt for example requests.

 # ASSUMPTIONS
-1)User can answer a particular question only ONCE.
+1) User can answer a particular question only ONCE.
 IF HE Wants to change his answer, he can update his previous answer to that question USING A PUT REQUEST.
 2) POINTS collected by a user based on upvotes, ONLY INCREASES.
 Even he deletes his answer, the points collected based on his upvotes for that answer earlier will remain and wont decrease.
 3) AN ANSWER CAN be upvoted only ONCE by a particular user, EVEN IF the answer is updated the user who posted the answer.
 4) Cannot update a question’s content.
 Please post a new question.